grafana/agent/docs/sources/flow/tasks/kubernetes/collect-metrics.md

 TODO(thampiotr): A doc that will describe how to collect and send metrics in a Kubernetes cluster.
-The prerequisite is to install as a StatefulSet.
+This includes the installation steps via Helm, as a StatefulSet.

-We may describe adding persistent volume for the WAL.
+We describe adding persistent volume for the WAL and how to manage it.

 This will use the [kubernetes module](https://github.com/grafana/agent-modules/tree/main/modules/kubernetes) which uses annotation-driven approach.
 This doc will describe how to get a